unityjaeger/Bolt/docs/src/content/docs/guides/aabb_tree.md

 ```luau
 tree:resize(id: number, shape: Shape)
 ```
 Updates the actual shape information, use this when the shape information changes in any way.
+On a dynamic tree, the replacement AABB retains the configured `aabb_padding`.

 ### Querying
 All query functions return an array of `id`'s whose AABB overlap the query volume.
 These are only candidates.
 You still need to run a narrow phase check against each candidate to make sure they really are intersecting.